Gold-ish/StartCode_CA3/README.md

 - Save the file and run this command to restart tomcat "sudo systemctl restart tomcat"
 ***
 - If you rename the 3 system.getenv from the "/utils/EMF_Creator.java"(Line 118-122), you also have to remember to rename the 3 variables form the sudo nano /opt/tomcat/bin/setenv.sh
+- Go to vagrant database. press administration, press data export.
+- select the correct schema and tables. make sure you select export as self contained file and make one dump file. press export
+-go to your online database. press administration. press data import. select the correct dump file. import the whole file. make sure you set the correct schema as target.

 ## Start making your project.
 You can use the `RenameMe` as templates for coding the projects.